 Our gathering begins with a reading of The Sugaring-Off Party by Jonathan London.
 The book illustrates the story of Henry's grandmère (grandmother) as she tells him about her family reunion at la cabane à sucre (sugar shack) where relative play fiddles, accordions and spoons for a dance following their delicious feast.

 My students and I share tunes like Reel de Gaspé and Reel Saint-Antoine as we demonstrate podorythmie -the technique of using our feet as percussion instruments on the floor to accompany the fiddle music.
 This foot percussion, commonly known as "the feet," adds a quintessential Québec sound to the tunes.
-We also invite the young audience to join us on the spoons, as well as "shuffling" their feet to a few steps from the step dancing tradition that my son demonstrates.
+We also invite the young audience to join us on the spoons, as well as "shuffling" their feet to a few steps my son teaches them from the Ottawa Valley step dancing tradition.

 Tout Le mondE Dance!
 EverYone Dance!